microfleet/core/packages/core/docs/recipes/validation.md

 # Validator plugin
 Please read [this document](../reference/service/plugins/validator.md) for additional configuration and API reference.

-In this recipe, we will set up the `Validator` plugin and try to perform validation of simple `TODO` object using the Request validation and generic validation API calls.
+In this recipe, we will set up the `Validator` plugin and try to perform validation of simple `todo` object using the Request validation and generic validation API calls.

 * [Service configuration](#service-configuration)
 * [Object validation](#object-validation)